nicolasdb/time-tracker-webapp/TECHNICAL.md

 To access data with RLS enabled, a service role key is required.
 This is specified in the `.env` file as `SUPABASE_SERVICE_KEY`.
 The application will attempt to use this key if regular authentication fails to retrieve data.

-### Visualization
+### Data Visualization

-The application currently supports:
+The application now supports:
-- Table views of raw and formatted data
+- Time blocks visualization with daily tracking
-- Bar charts of event types
+- Raw RFID event display
+- Tag and device management interfaces
+- Dashboard with real-time metrics
+- Formatted duration display (e.g., "2h 30m")

-Custom visualizations are implemented using Plotly and can be extended in the `app/utils/visualization.py` module.
+Custom visualizations are implemented using Pandas and Streamlit's native components, which can be extended in the `app/utils/visualization.py` and `app/components/time_tracking.py` modules.

+### Navigation and State Management

+The application uses Streamlit's session state for:
+- Navigation between pages (stored in `st.session_state.navigation`)
+- Maintaining component state (e.g., edit modes, selected items)
+- Filtering and search preferences
+- Form data between submissions

 ### Docker Configuration